Digital Growth Agency:

 In the event of termination, the Customer shall also pay any expenses incurred by the Digital Growth Agency (agreed in writing in advance) and the Digital GrowthI Agency shall own all rights to the Work until the Customer pays any outstanding expenses.
 Subject to this Section 13.3.
 The Customer shall assume responsibility for all collection of legal fees necessitated by default in payment.

-- a) the Customer commits a material breach of any term of the Contract and (if such a breach is remediable) fails to remedy that breach within 30 days of that party being notified in writing to do so;
+- a) the other party commits a material breach of any term of the Contract and (if such a breach is remediable) fails to remedy that breach within 30 days of that party being notified in writing to do so;

-- c) the Customer suspends, or threatens to suspend, or ceases or threatens to cease to carry on all or a substantial part of its business;
+- c) the other party suspends, or threatens to suspend, or ceases or threatens to cease to carry on all or a substantial part of its business;

-- d) the Customer’s financial position deteriorates to such an extent that in the Digital Growth Agency’s opinion the Customer’s capability to adequately fulfil its obligations under the Contract has been placed in jeopardy; or
+- d) the other party financial position deteriorates to such an extent that in the Digital Growth Agency’s opinion the Customer’s capability to adequately fulfil its obligations under the Contract has been placed in jeopardy; or

-- e) the Customer fails to pay any amount due under the Contract on the due date for payment; or
+- e) the other party fails to pay any amount due under the Contract on the due date for payment; or

-- f) there is a change of control of the Customer.
+- f) there is a change of control of the other party.

 14. CONSEQUENCES OF TERMINATION